d1vanov/quentier/INSTALL.md

 with a few features of C++11 standard which are supported by older compilers.
 As a result, Quentier can be built by as old compilers as gcc-4.5, Visual C++ 2010.

+Even though Quentier is cross-platform, most development and testing currently occurs on Linux and OS X / macOS so things might occasionally break on Windows platform.

 ## Dependencies

 Quentier itself depends on just a few Qt modules: